 Self-control theory has developed into a much broader concept.
 It has become more than the effortful inhibition of impulses than the previous models have described (Fujita, 2011).
 A deeper understanding of avoidance and other action-based cognitions among people who score high on self-control scales helps to connect the importance of self-regulation in all areas of life.

 4 Elements and Examples of Self-Control Theory

 However, it is more impactful to know how to build self-control, as it is like a muscle.
 The more it is practiced, the stronger it becomes.
-Through the lens of juvenile delinquency, let’s have a look at how positive psychology interventions might be great examples of how to broaden and build from the theories in criminology.
+Through the lens of juvenile delinquency, let’s take a look at how positive psychology interventions might be great examples of how to broaden and build from the theories in criminology.

 Another key element is the ability to be cautious.
 The character strength of prudence can be utilized here to improve self-control.
 Teaching children how to think, rather than merely reacting to an impulse, is where this character strength can be nurtured.
-With practice, better decisions can be made in real-time.
+With practice, better decisions can be made in real time.

 Another key element is cognitive ability.
 Taking the time to explore options before being impulsive in decision making is a strong example of self-control.
-The character strengths of curiosity and love of learning, are areas of growth in building self-control.
+The character strengths of curiosity and love of learning are areas of growth in building self-control.

 Another element of self-control is the ability to see alternative perspectives effectively.
 Social intelligence is a character strength that can be strengthened to improve self-control.
 Rather than reacting impulsively to another person’s behavior, someone with enhanced social intelligence can more easily respond with compassion and empathy.

 Less violent outbursts will occur when someone can slow their response to react to a perceived threat appropriately.